vahizan/HackerNewsInterface/README.md

 # What does the app currently do?

-App provides a view with all 500 stories, each stories can be clicked to expand.
+App provides a view with all 500 stories, each story can be clicked to expand.

 # What needs to be done